Maximizing average throughput in oscillatory biological synthesis systems: an optimal control approach

-We show how determining the gain of entrainment can be cast as an optimal control problem.
+The possible advantages of periodic forcing of various production processes are well-known.
+For example, Ref.~\cite{kol_perio} states that: ``...theoretical and experimental studies have shown that the performance (for instance micro-algae or bio-gas production) of some optimal steady-state continuous bioreactors can be improved by a periodic modulation of an input such as dilution rate or air flow''.
+Ref.~\cite{per_fish} studies a PDE model for harvesting a biological resource and demonstrates the advantages of periodic harvesting over a constant one.

+The gain of entrainment was recently introduced in~\cite{RFM_IEEE_CL}.
 Entrainment in nonlinear systems is nontrivial to prove.
-A typical proof is based on contraction theory~\cite{entrain_trans,entrainment}, yet this type of proof provides no information on the attractive periodic solution (except for its period).
-Nevertheless, we show that the gain of entrainment can sometimes be determined using the celebrated Pontrayagin Maximum Principle~(PMP)~\cite{pontryagin,LeeMarkus,liberzon}.
-In particular, we analyze the class of systems which entrain to periodic inputs depicted in Figure \ref{f.cascade} and show that, perhaps surprisingly, there is no gain of entrainment.
-For both cases in Figure \ref{f.cascade}, we want to choose $T$-periodic control signals $u_0(t), u_1(t)$ to maximize:
+A typical proof is based on contraction theory~\cite{entrain_trans,entrainment}, yet this type of proof provides no information on the attractive periodic solution, except for its period (see~\cite{coogan_margaliot} for some related considerations).
+Nevertheless, we show here that determining the gain of entrainment can be cast as an \emph{optimal control problem}.
+This allows using powerful theoretical tools, like Pontrayagin's maximum principle~\cite{pontryagin,LeeMarkus,liberzon}, as well as numerical methods in studying the gain of entrainment.
+We demonstrate this by analyzing the gain of entrainment in several examples of occupancy models.